setrar/build-your-own-bare-metal-cloud-using-a-raspberry-pi-cluster-with-maas/README.md

 └─nvme0n1p2 259:2    0 931.5G  0 part /
 ```

-Here we can see it is sda based off the disk size beacause we know the USB stick is 2GB in size.
+Here we can see it is sda based off the disk size because we know the USB stick is 2GB in size.

 ### Option 1 - Ubuntu 20.04 - Download the card maker script and run it